robhagemans/monobit/README.md

 If a label does not start with a digit, `u+` or `U+`, it is a *tag*.
   * Tags are case-sensitive and may contain any kind of character.
+* If a tag starts and ends with a double quote character `"`, these quotes are stripped and the tag consists of everything in between.

 ##### Glyphs

 A *glyph* may span multiple lines.
-* The lines of a glyph must start with whitespace.
+* The lines of a glyph must start with whitespace (the _indent_).
 Trailing whitespace is allowed.
+* All lines of the glyph must have identical indent.
 * If a glyph consists of the character `-` only, it is the empty glyph.
 * Otherwise, the glyph must consist of the characters `.` and `@` only.
 * After removal of whitespace, all lines in the glyph must be of equal length.
 * A `@` represents an inked pixel in the glyph, a `.` represents an un-inked pixel.
+* Per-glyph properties may follow the glyph definition.
+These must be at the same indent and separated from the pixel data by a blank line.

 Recognised properties